 Non-Slavic populations surround Yugoslavia.
-Rugged mountains separate groups of Slavic people who form distinct subethnic divisions of Slovenes, Macedonians, Bosnians, Montenegrins, Croats, and Serbs, and other groups.
-These differences led to conflict, division, and war when the breakup of former Yugoslavia began.
+Rugged mountains separate groups of Slavic people who form distinct subethnic divisions of Slovenes, Macedonians, Bosnians, Montenegrins, Croats, and Serbs, and more.
+These differences led to war with the breakup of former Yugoslavia.

 World War I started in Bosnia.
 In World War II, Croatia sided with Nazi Germany, while Serbia was an ally of the Communist Soviet Union.

 A group headed by Marshal Tito governed Yugoslavia after the end of World War II in 1945.
-For over forty years, Tito used military force to hold together the many ethnic Slavic groups.
+Tito used military force to hold together the ethnic groups.

 In 1991, Slobodan Miloševik wanted to unite all the ethnic Serbs into a Greater Serbia.
 He sent the Yugoslav military to Kosovo to take control from the majority Albanian population.
 Fearing war, Slovenia, Croatia, and Macedonia declared independence in 1991.

-Miloševik then moved into Croatia to grab Serb areas for his Greater Serbia.
-Serb military units would roll into a town and force the Croats and any other people living there to leave.
+Miloševik then moved military units into Croatia to grab Serb areas for his Greater Serbia, forcing Croats and others to leave.
 This is called ethnic cleansing.
 It happened on all sides of the war.
 After the UN stopped Miloševik in Croatia, he turned to the Serb areas of Bosnia to expand his Greater Serbia.
 Bosnia immediately declared independence.

 The War for Kosovo